smudge/decks/railsconf-2022/slides.md

 ![personas whiteboard](/images/personas-whiteboard-button.png)

 <!--
-...when you click sign in, instead of logging in as a _specific_ user account, it spins out a background job and generates a NEW user for you on the fly.
+...when you click sign in, instead of logging in as a _specific_ user account, it spins out some kind of background process and generates a NEW user for you on the fly.
 -->

 ---
 layout: center